laempy/pyoints/paper/paper.md

 various spatial, spectral and temporal resolutions.

 Today various software to deal with these different data sources is available.
-Software like gdal and opencv is intended for image processing.
-Libraries, like pcl, Open3D and pdal focus on 3D point clouds processing.
+Software like [@GDAL] and [@opencv_library] is intended for image processing.
+Libraries, like [@PCL], [@Open3D] and [@PDAL] focus on 3D point cloud processing.
 Each of these software packages provide an API specially designed to solve the problems of their field efficiently.
 When developing algorithms for automated processing of various types of input data, the differing APIs and programming languages of these software packages becomes a drawback.
 To support fast  algorithm development and a short familiarization, a unified API would be desirable.

-``Pyoints`` is a python library to conveniently process and analyze point cloud data, voxels and raster images.
+``Pyoints`` is a python package to conveniently process and analyze point cloud data, voxels and raster images.
 It is intended to be used to support the development of advanced algorithms for geo-data processing.